samueliu/samueliu.github.io/_pages/wicket.md

 permalink: /portfolio/wicket/
 ---

-This is surprisingly one of my first ever engineering projects where my family took advantage of my free labor for their small business.
-Since the product may be patented, I omitted most details on the function of the product, as well as the most recent developments.
+_This was one of my first engineering projects where my family took advantage of my free labor for their small business.
+Since the product may be patented, I omitted most details on the function of the product, as well as the most recent developments._

 I helped design and engineer a new product for our company that mainly produces galvanized metal wicket-related products.
 The project involved several iterations of CAD, as well as considerations for manufacturing techniques using readily-available parts and tolerancing for interacting pieces.
 Below is a screenshot of an early-iteration (unused) CAD assembly.